Perfect fluid and scalar field in the Reissner-Nordstrom metric: Steady-state accretion

-In this Section we consider the steady-state accretion of a test perfect fluid with equation of state, $p=p(\rho)$, onto Reissner-Nordsr\"om black hole.
-We will closely follow the approach of Ref.~\cite{bde04} with the necessary modifications when needed.
+In this section we study spherically symmetric steady-state accretion of a test perfect fluid with a general equation of state in the RN metric.
+Here we closely follow the approach of Michel~\cite{bde04} for a similar study performed for accretion of a gas in the Schwarzschild metric.